Skip to main content

 1. Liberty House Eastridge (1971-1978)

 Opened on August 1, 1971 at Eastridge Mall in San Jose.
 The store was designed by architect Avner Naggar.
+It also had a colorful restaurant called the Eucalyptus Room.
 During the entire run at Eastridge, Liberty House lost money on this store.
 It closed on January 28, 1978.
 Replaced by Emporium-Capwell, the store was demolished in 2005.

 Vintage 1972 postcard of Eastridge Mall interior looking toward the Liberty House entrance, with Joseph Magnin store on the side and shoppers walking by.